Trusted WordPress tutorials, when you need them most.

 In rare cases, you might see an issue, like some posts are missing or the importer timed out.

-Don’t worry, you can run the importer as many times as you like.
-It will automatically avoid duplicate imports and will only import items that it missed.
+Don’t worry.
+You can run the importer as many times as you like.
+It will automatically avoid duplicate imports and only import items that it missed.

-Depending on how much content you have, the importer may fail to import images inside posts and pages to your WordPress media library.
+Depending on the amount of content you have, the importer may fail to import images inside posts and pages to your WordPress media library.

 Let’s see how to easily fix this and import images from Ghost to WordPress.